+Unfortunately this vintage is sold out but you can find the freshest vintage here!
 Have you noticed that we love Spanish wine?
 We try to limit ourselves, but it can be difficult!
 In general, Spanish wine offers so much value, the quality of wine produced at amazing prices is almost unmatched (other bargains can be found in Chile, Portugal and South Africa).
 Sometimes Spanish wines are mistakenly underrated if they aren't from Rioja, a particular oak-aged style from this region became very popular in the '80s and '90s and those are still amazing wines to look for, but we love the 'bang for your buck' you can get in La Mancha, Valencia, Catalunya and Aragon - where you find Calatayud.

 Maybe the value is so great because of supply/demand?
 Spain is the third largest producer of wine and has over a million acres planted to vines, which is more than any other country.
 We also could never get bored of Spanish wine - even though it's a relatively small country, the variation in styles is endless.
 In Spain, Grenache is sometimes found as a single varietal wine, but it is commonly blended with its BFF, Syrah.
 We have a number of different Grenache and Grenache Blends from across Spain, try a few and find your favourite!
 Enjoy this wine by 2020 at 18 C.

-Check out these other Spanish Grenache-based gems!
+Check out another Spanish Grenache-based gem!

 Brilliant red currant colouring with a deeper core and reflective edges.